ComponentKitchen/Composable/README.md

 The `baseMethodFirst` rule is Composable's default composition rule for resolving method name conflicts, but other rules are available, and new ones can be created.

+When Composable applies a composition rule, the rule only ever effects the prototype of the new class or object being created.
+The rule *never* affects anything along the tail of the prototype chain.
+So it is, in principle, safe to use Composable with base classes created by manually or with other frameworks, and still get predictable results.

 Standard composition rules